 Our objective with this tutorial is to create a tool that performs sentiment analysis of hotel reviews.

-We will use Kimono to extract hotel reviews from TripAdvisor and use those reviews as training samples to create a machine learning model with MonkeyLearn.
+We will use Kimono to extract hotel reviews from TripAdvisor and use those reviews as text data to create a machine learning model with MonkeyLearn.
 This model will learn to detect if a hotel review is positive or negative and will be able to understand the sentiment of new and unseen hotel reviews.

 The first step is to scrape hotel reviews from TripAdvisor by creating a Kimono API: